Skip to main content

 If you're planning an overseas holiday, travel insurance should be an essential.
-Travel insurance can help cover the cost of accidents, illnesses and delays while travelling.
+It can help cover the cost of accidents, illness and delays while travelling.

 Types of travel insurance